 “I just couldn’t get my distance right after the eye closed,” Basilio later told reporters.
 “If you can’t get distance, you find yourself off balance.”

-Despite his handicap, the champion refused to concede anything to his rival and fought back like a cornered wolverine.
+Despite his handicap, the champion conceded nothing and fought back like a cornered wolverine.
 While Robinson solidified his lead in rounds seven and eight, Basilio surged in the ninth, setting up a pivotal struggle in the next two rounds, the most intense of the battle.
 The master boxer lacked the energy now to avoid fierce exchanges of power shots and the champion, despite being half blind, began hitting the target more frequently, at times buckling Ray with heavy shots from either hand.

 It was a grueling and intense battle all the way, but as they came down the stretch it was Robinson who picked up the pace, outworking his adversary in the final two rounds.
 Sugar Ray’s aggressiveness sealed the victory by a slim margin, though in fact the referee scored the match for Basilio.
 The two judges, and most ringsiders, saw Ray getting the better of it in a brutal, back-and-forth war that took plenty out of both men.
 Indeed, the new champion was so exhausted and hurting that his handlers needed a stretcher to transport him back to his dressing room where he refused entry to the press.

 Despite the historic win, it was clear Ray was nearing the end.
 And yet he refused to quit, going on to compete for another eight years and battling such tough customers as Gene Fullmer, Denny Moyer, Paul Pender and Joey Giardello, among many others.
 He clearly never wanted to retire and did not until he was 44 years of age and taking losses to B-level competition.